The King and I, 2015

 Abilene Ballet Theatre (ABT) was founded in 1985 and is a 501C3 non-profit organization.
 The company, under artistic direction of Nancy Gore and Lisa Gore, holds open auditions each Fall to select dancers for the upcoming season.
 In 1987 ABT was selected by audition for membership in the prestigious Regional Dance America/Southwest, a six-state organization of 22 select dance companies.

-ABT's season consists of The Sugar Plum Fairy Tea, The Nutcracker and our Spring production Fairy Tales & Fables.
+ABT's season consists of The Sugar Plum Fairy Tea, The Nutcracker and our Spring Showcase.
 Our Nutcracker has been featured on Good Morning America as well as in Southern Living Magazine.
-In addition, ABT performs at the RDA/SW Festival each year.

 Bringing excellent ballet training as well as other dance genres to West Texas, ABT is dedicated to: